75lb/veelo/README.md

 <span id="notes-dvd"></span>
 DVD Copy Protection
 -------------------
-You can use handbraker to rip DVDs but it *does not crack DVD copy protection*.
+You can use veelo to rip DVDs but it *does not crack DVD copy protection*.
 Use a specialised DVD ripper for this.

 <span id="license"></span>
 License